Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-facilities.md

   When: The count of patients is 2 less than the total capacity of hospital

-  Then: Inform Facilities Manager and reserve seats for emergency cases
+  Then: Inform Facilities Manager and reserve seats for emergency